UW Medicine Compliance

 - Ensure workforce members and individuals who perform covered functions sign the

-UW Medicine PCISA upon hire or engagement and annually, and maintain these as required;
+UW Medicine PCISA upon hire or engagement and at each evaluation or provider recredentialing, and maintain these as required;

 - Convey healthcare compliance training goals and expectations; and